tessasullivan/angular-lifewire/README.md

 4. Run ```ng serve -o``` This will load the application in your browser at ```http://localhost:4200```.

 ## Known Issues
-* Currently, only 3/4 of the front end has been reproduced, none of the website functionality has been added yet.
+* Currently, only the front end has been reproduced, none of the website functionality has been added.
+* The Table of Contents has not been implemented.

 ## Technologies Used